elkronos/ANOVAtoolbox/README.md

 The functions are listed in alphabetical order:

 ### 1. `ancova_analysis` - ANCOVA Analysis
-This function performs a robust ANCOVA analysis by comparing a numeric dependent variable across groups while controlling for a covariate.
+This function performs an ANCOVA analysis by comparing a numeric dependent variable across groups while controlling for a covariate.
 It checks the homogeneity of regression slopes, assesses the normality of residuals (via Shapiro-Wilk test and Q-Q plot), tests the homogeneity of variances using Levene's test, calculates partial eta squared effect sizes, computes estimated marginal means (EMMs) with 95% confidence intervals, and generates several diagnostic plots.

 ### 2. `anova_bin` - One-way ANOVA for Binary Response Variable
 This function performs a one-way ANOVA analysis for a binary response variable.
 It fits a logistic regression model with the specified response variable and group variable(s) and performs deviance ANOVA to assess the significance of the group effect.
 The function also computes the effect size (odds ratios) and confidence intervals, and generates a bar plot showing the proportion of the response variable by group.